confluentinc/kafka-connect-jdbc/docs/sink_connector.rst

 Load the predefined JDBC sink connector.

 #.
-Optional: View available connectors with this command:
+Optional: View the available predefined connectors with this command:

     .. sourcecode:: bash